lducas/mBKZ/README.md

 # Module-BKZ
-Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts and Paola de Perthuis.
+Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts, and Paola de Perthuis.

 This paper is accepted for publication in ASIACRYPT 2025, with the full version available on the IACR Cryptology ePrint Archive: https://eprint.iacr.org/2025/1904.
 Slides presenting this work may be found in the `slides/` directory.

-The code will namely allow:
+This artifact provides an implementation of the module-BKZ algorithm and the prediction framework from the paper.
+It allows users to:
-- to run the module-BKZ algorithm on random q-ary module lattices on cyclotomic number fields of low degree;
+- run the module-BKZ algorithm on random q-ary module lattices over cyclotomic number fields of low degree;
-- to output our predictions for slopes, blocksizes, as well as specific terms added up in the slopes;
+- reproduce the paper's concrete predictions for slopes and blocksizes, including the individual terms contributing to the slopes;
-- to trace our asymptotic predictions for blocksizes.
+- reproduce the paper's asymptotic predictions for the blocksizes.

+The repository also includes the CSV data files used to generate the figures in the paper.

-## Integrated artifacts
+## Integrated artifact

 The paper contains clickable hyperlinks marked [.py], pointing to specific lines in our artifact corresponding to the formulae referenced at that point in the paper and used to generate the figures.

 ## Installation
-The following packages should be installed systemwide `autoconf, automake, libtool, virtualenv, libgmp-dev, libmpfr-dev, libqd-dev`.
+The following packages should be installed system-wide:
+`autoconf, automake, libtool, virtualenv, libgmp-dev, libmpfr-dev, libqd-dev`.

+The file `requirements.txt` lists the Python dependencies.

-The following will install libraries `g6k`, `fpylll`, and `fplll` in a virtual environment:
+The following command will install libraries `g6k`, `fpylll`, and `fplll` in a virtual environment:

 ```
 git clone --recurse-submodules git@github.com:lducas/mBKZ.git